SaxySam/Git_Instructions/README.md

 **Step 2)** In Visual Studio Code, along the top toolbar, click "Terminal" -> "New Terminal".

-> This should ideally be a PowerShell or (Git)Bash terminal to avoid platform specific syntax errors and inconsistencies.
+> This should ideally be a PowerShell or (Git)Bash terminal to avoid platform-specific syntax errors and inconsistencies.

 **Step 3)** Initializing the Repository: